aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-A struct invariant is checked by the prover whenever the struct value is constructed (packed).
+A struct invariant is checked by the Move Prover whenever the struct value is constructed (packed).
 While
 the struct is mutated (e.g. via a `&mut Counter`) the invariant does *not* hold (but see exception
 below).
 In general, we consider mutation as an implicit unpack, and end of mutation as a pack.

 The Move language semantics unambiguously identifies the point when mutation ends and starts.
 This
-follows from the borrow semantics of Move, and includes mutation via an enclosing struct.
+follows from the borrow semantics of Move and includes mutation via an enclosing struct.
 (The mutation of an inner struct ends when the mutation of the root struct where mutation started
 ends.)

 There is one exception to this rule.
 When a mutable reference to a struct declared in module M is
-passed into a *
-public*
-function of M which does by itself *not* return any other mutable reference (which could be borrowed
-from the input parameter), we treat this parameter as "packed".
-That means, on function entry, we
-will unpack it and on function exit we will pack again, enforcing the invariant.
-This reflects that
-in Move, struct data can only be mutated within the module which declares the struct, so for an
-outside caller of the public function, the mutable reference can actually not be mutated unless by
-calling public functions of module M again.
-It is a significant simplification of the verification
-problem to exploit this in the semantics.
+passed into a *public* function of M which does by itself *not* return any other mutable reference (which could be borrowed from the input parameter), we treat this parameter as "packed".
+That means, on function entry, we will unpack it and on function exit we will pack again, enforcing the invariant.
+This reflects that in Move, struct data can be mutated only within the module that declares the struct; so for an outside caller of the public function, the mutable reference can actually not be mutated unless by calling public functions of module M again.
+It is a significant simplification of the verification problem to exploit this in the semantics.

-### Global Invariants
+### Global invariants

 A global invariant appears as a member of module.
 It can express a condition over the global state
 of the Move program, as represented by resources stored in memory.
 For example, the below invariant
-states that a `Counter`
-resource stored at any given address can never be zero:
+states that a `Counter` resource stored at any given address can never be zero:

 ```move
 module addr::M {